The Short Baltimore Ghetto Story

 Before the Freddie Gray riots, the locals of Baltimore had legitimate claims of an excessive police presence in the community with times of local law enforcement being out of control.

 For instance, people who get home from work and want to socialize outside with people of their neighborhood were not allowed due to the police enforcing the claim of no loitering or standing around in their own community.

 To combat crime, the city also placed stricter guidelines towards sentencing convicted felons or rules for citizens on probation and parole, which have made times for the people of Baltimore more difficult.
 Many of the laws that have been implemented over the years were by politicians or public officials that have either committed crimes or have broken the multiple ethnic rules themselves.

-The other side of “The Wire” was the streets as characters Marlo Stanfield and Avon Barksdale, Baltimore drug kingpins, displayed the terror and reign of the drug trade in the streets of the West Baltimore ghetto.
-In reality, as mentioned earlier in the article, the 1970s was the beginning era of the streets in the many neighborhoods of East Baltimore and West Baltimore, as well parts of South Baltimore.
+The other side of “The Wire” was the streets as characters Marlo Stanfield and Avon Barksdale, Baltimore kingpins, displayed the terror and reign of the drug trade in the streets of the West Baltimore ghetto.
+In reality, as mentioned earlier in the article, the 1970s was the beginning era of the streets in the many neighborhoods of East Baltimore and West Baltimore and what was depicted in The Wire does not occur in the streets of modern day Baltimore.

 There are some residents of Baltimore who disagree with “The Wire” and claim most of the show is false and is not an accurate depiction of the streets of Baltimore, mainly due to the claim of no one person can control an entire city.

 The streets within the Baltimore ghetto are still some of the roughest in the country with high homicide rates to show proof.
 But the city of Baltimore is destined for a change, especially with the location of Baltimore having much prosperity and much to offer, from its close location near water to the being just a hour or two away from Washington DC and other major East Coast cities.